-One of my main goals for grade 4 is to promote independence and responsibility for student learning, since this is their first year in a junior grade.
+One of our main goals for grade 4 is to promote independence and responsibility for student learning, since this is their first year in a junior grade.

-The curriculum expectations are met in ways that are interesting, applicable and relevant to the lives of our students.
-They will participate in many group and independent activities which will allow them to express their learning in different ways.
-I want the students to be excited about school!
+The curriculum expectations are met in ways that are interesting, applicable, and relevant to the lives of our students.
+They will participate in many group and independent activities, which will allow them to express their learning in different ways.
+The students should be excited and enthusiastic about learning!

 Once a month, all elementary students participate in an interactive chapel where we can fellowship together through a relevant Bible message and song.
-Each class participates in the Grandparents' Chapel, Christmas and Spring Concerts.
+Each class participates in the Grandparents' Chapel and Christmas or Spring Concerts.
 These events give the students an opportunity to perform in front of parents, grandparents, family, and friends as we appreciate our ancestors and celebrate Jesus as the Reason for the Season!
-Our Christian beliefs are woven through all subjects.
+Our Christian beliefs are integrated through all subject areas.

-Students participate in the ACSI (Association of Christian Schools International) poetry/speech competition.
-At the grade 4 level, all students are required to memorize a poem of their choice and recite it to their peers in class.
-They also have the option of participating in the ACSI Math Olympics or Spelling Bee.
+Students participate in the ACSI (Association of Christian Schools International) Public Speaking Competition.
+At the grade 4 level, all students are required to memorize a poem or scripture of their choice and recite it to their peers in class.
+Our students also have the option of participating in the ACSI Math Olympics or Chess Club.
 Successful candidates will compete against other schools.

-The academic program is enriched by in-school presentations from Mad Science and Arts Express Literacy Storytelling, as well as outside trips to the National Film Board (media) and the Peel Art Gallery Museum Archives.
-The grade 4 and 5 students have the wonderful privilege of attending and playing their recorders with The Toronto Symphony Orchestra in the spring!
+The academic program is enriched by in-school presentations from Mad Science and Arts Express Literacy Storytelling, as well as outside trips to the Living Arts Centre and Medieval Times.
+Each year the grade 4 and 5 students have the wonderful privilege of attending and playing their recorders with The Toronto Symphony Orchestra!

 Grade 4 students are given the opportunity to be involved in the competitive sports programs at BCS; Grades 3-6 Track and Field, Grades 3-8 Cross Country, Grades 4-6 Co-ed Soccer, Grades 4-6 Co-ed Softball, Grades 4-6 Boys' Basketball, and Grades 4-6 Girls' Basketball.

-Every day, we work on developing excellent learning habits.
-We read and discuss Bible during Bible Habit time.
-We organize our homework and study plans as we complete our agendas.
-We always take time to do D.E.A.R.
-(Drop Everything And Read) and lunch time goes too fast as we enter the world of IMAGINATION by listening to exciting novels and stories of many genres.
-We always seem to stop at the most exciting parts!
+Every day, students work on developing excellent learning habits.
+We read and discuss the Bible during Christian Education.
+We organize our homework and study plans as we complete our agendas, and we take time to do D.E.A.R.
+(Drop Everything And Read).
+In addition, students complete daily Math, Reading, and Grammar work which will help them to develop lifelong learning skills.

 Finally, our goal is to "Work Smarter, not Harder"!
 Grade 5 has its challenges, but it is also a lot of fun!